TotallyNotChase/valida/README.md

 ```

 ## Wait, couldn't this be done using contravariant functors?
-Yes, very similar!
+Yes!
 The concept of *keeping the input of a `Validator`* set to the same product type, but *letting it validate a specific field* of said input, can be generalized to contravariant functors.
 The `Validator` type looks like- `Validator e inp a`, to keep applicative composition working, the `inp` needs to stay the same - but each validator within said composition should also be able to *consume* a specific part of the `inp`. `ValidationRule` itself, is the typical example of a contravariant functor as well.
-It's essentially a specialized, predicate function- `a -> Validation e ()`.
+It's essentially a specialized predicate function- `a -> Validation e ()`.
 The `verify` function simply combines these 2 *potentially generalizable* contravariant functors, into a very specialized usecase.

 I do think adding instances for actual generalized contravariant functors/profunctors for `ValidationRule` and `Validator`, *could* be more powerful, while also being able to provide the same specialized functions.
 However, I've refrained from doing so as I didn't want to pull in the extra dependencies.
 I think the separation of `ValidationRule` and `Validator`, combined with the provided functions, *should* be able to reliably, and elegantly model any scenario of building a validator.
 I have yet to find a usecase where the generalized contravariant instances *would be significantly useful*.
 But it could certainly be more idiomatic for haskell.
 I may consider creating a package that *does* go the contravariant/profunctor route though.